ON-DEM/ON-DEM-WG1-AlternativeMethods/README.md

 ```
 GitHub-Repository
 │   README.md
-│
+|
+|   License
+|
+|   example_model
     └───data - Folder containing your (do not push any data to GitHub.
 This is for you local use alone.)
         │
         └───raw
         └───processed
     │
     └───notebooks - Folder containing your data exploration and model training notebooks
     │
     └───scripts - Generic scripts folder
     │
     └───output - Output folder containing persisted model weights and results such as plots, literature reviews
     │
     └───api - Folder containing an api script for your model
     │
     │   requirements.txt or requirements.in (if using pip-tools)
     │
     │   dockerfile
 ```

 ## Setting up an DS environment